Salomon X Ultra 4 GTX

 All that said, the Quicklace system certainly isn’t for everyone.
 Most notably, you can’t customize the tightness in any particular area, which can be an issue for those that like to tweak the fit at certain parts of the foot.
 Plus, while it’s well made and we haven’t had any failures despite extensive use, a broken Quicklace is harder to fix in the field, which is a downside for extended backpacking.
 In the end, I personally prefer traditional laces for the ability to customize and ease of use in general, but it’s not a deal-breaker by any means, and many hikers will be happy with the quicker on/off process.

-Comparing the fit of the X Ultra 4 to my prior-generation X Ultra 3, it’s clear the toe box has a roomier and higher-volume shape than the outgoing model.
+Comparing the fit of the Salomon X Ultra 4 to my prior-generation X Ultra 3, it’s clear the toe box has a roomier and higher-volume shape than the outgoing model.
 For many hikers, this will be a positive, as the previous version was pretty narrow and could lead to pressure points and discomfort.
 On the other hand, those with narrow feet or who liked the old model's fit may be let down at first.
 But the good news is that the shoe still felt locked in around the heel on extended climbs, and it wasn’t too wide for me to feel sloppy over technical terrain.
-And for hikers that need extra width, the shoe and boot variations will be offered in dedicated wide sizes.
+And for hikers who need extra width, Salomon offers both the shoe and boot variations in dedicated wide sizes, which is relatively uncommon in the market.

 Other Versions of the Salomon X Ultra 4

 We put the men’s low-top, Gore-Tex variation of the X Ultra 4 through its paces for this review, and that style is also offered in a women’s equivalent that costs the same and has a nearly identical construction (other than being sold in different colorways).
-However, despite similar overall performance, our female tester experienced some fit issues (including too much room at the toes and too little at the midfoot) and rubbing from the plastic Quicklace toggle, although not everyone will have the same experience (for more, see our women’s X Ultra 4 review).
-If you hike mostly in mild weather or prioritize breathability, opting for the non-waterproof X Ultra 4 will save you $30 and 2.1 ounces.
-And finally, Salomon offers Gore-Tex and non-waterproof mid-height models.
-Stacked up against the low version here, the X Ultra 4 Mid GTX provides additional protection and coverage at a higher weight (1 lb.
-14 oz.) and cost ($165).
+However, despite similar overall performance, our female tester experienced some fit issues and rubbing from the plastic Quicklace toggle, although not everyone will have the same experience (for more, see our women’s X Ultra 4 review).
+If you hike mostly in mild weather or prioritize breathability, opting for the non-waterproof X Ultra 4 will save you $20 and 2.1 ounces.
+Salomon also offers a mid-height Gore-Tex version that provides additional protection and coverage at a higher weight (1 lb.
+14 oz.) and cost ($175).
 For a breakdown of that boot, see our in-depth X Ultra 4 Mid review.
+Finally, there’s a cold-weather-ready model called the X Ultra 4 Mid Winter that boasts 200-gram Thinsulate insulation, a gaiter hook, and a retooled outsole for colder temperatures.

 - A true standout in lightweight performance: The X Ultra 4 is comfortable over long distances, grippy on most surfaces, and supportive considering its low-top construction.